Thule Yepp Mini 2 Baby Bike Seat Review

 Challenges with Shorter Adult Rider Height

-Front-mounted seats are so enjoyable, but be aware that they can be problematic for shorter adult riders.
+Front-mounted seats are a lot of fun, but be aware that they can be problematic for shorter adult riders.
 The smaller the adult rider and the smaller the bike, the less room the adult has in front of them for the seat and their child.
 This is true for all front-mounted seats, not just the Yepp 2 Mini.

 For example, my 5’1″ friend was originally planning on riding with her son, but on this bike, the seat and her son blocked her line of sight too much for her to feel comfortable to ride.

 If we had a smaller bike to mount the seat to (her bike had a threadless headset so it wasn’t compatible), the baby bike seat would sit lower on the bike and would impede her vision less.
-But for me at 5’10”, I had no issues with line of sight (as shown in a couple of images up – I’m in the pink helmet).
+But for me at 5’10”, I had no issues with line of sight.

 Riding the same bike with the older version of the Yepp Mini, our 5’4″ mom tester Lauren had less room than I did, but more than our 5’1″ friend.

-The size of your bike frame can make a difference.
-The BTWIN bike used in this review is a medium frame designed to fit riders 5’5″ – 5’8″.
+The size of your bike frame can also make a difference.
+The bike shown above is a medium frame designed to fit riders 5’5″ – 5’8″.
 So it only makes sense why at 5’10”, I had plenty of room while my 5’1″ friend had none!

 For our 5’4″ mom, a smaller frame would have allowed the seat to be slightly lower (the headset on the bike is typically lower on smaller framed bikes).